 Brands are far behind Gen Z on this one.
 According to one McKinsey study, 48% of the Gen Zers included said they prefer brands not to classify items as male and female.
 Pew Research found that 35% of them know someone personally that prefers gender-neutral pronouns.

-A visit to pretty much any clothing store or eCommerce website shows how ingrained the gender binary still is in how businesses think about products and marketing.
+A visit to any eCommerce website shows how ingrained the gender binary still is in how businesses think about marketing.
 And it’s a big part of how marketers talk about buyer personas and ad targeting.
 That makes embracing gender fluidity a big opportunity for brands that want to differentiate themselves.

 In addition to thinking beyond the gender binary in how you organize and talk about your products and audience, Gen Z expects cause marketing campaigns to overcome the harmful ideas about gender and sexuality common in past generations.
 In McKinsey’s survey, 81% said they’d avoid brands with macho campaigns, and 76% said the same about homophobic ones.